Welcome to The Homeworker Magazine.

 •Who to turn to when your only companion is a dog (fluffy but not helpful for a brainstorm session)?

+We cover all these sorts of issues and much more in-depth pieces in every issue.
 I hope you gain clarity, confidence and compassion for yourself and your work through our resources and writing.

 Check out The Homeworker Directory for a professional listing of service-providers who can support you with your own work and business.